Digital Camera Maintenance and Damage Prevention

 "eBa" captured by Mohd Rizal Apau (Click Image to See More From Mohd Rizal Apau)

-• LCD display – Glass!
+Glass!
 Easily broken, when knocked or pressure applied!

-• Media compartment
+Media compartment

 1. CF Card – long pins inside the camera need to access contacts inside the little holes of the card.
 Even tough the card has groves along the side, which act as guide rails, I have seen cameras with damaged card slots.
-Pins easily break off or bend, when not careful during seating or extraction of the card.
+Pins easily break off or bend when you’re not careful during seating or extraction of the card.

-2. Tape mechanism – very delicate and flimsy – do not apply any pressure, when loading or removing the tape!
-Keep it clean and shut, when not used.
+2. Tape mechanism – very delicate and flimsy – do not apply any pressure when loading or removing the tape!
+Keep it clean and shut when not used.

 3. Disc mechanism – not too bad, just watch discs for fingerprints and scratches, of course.

-Water and liquid damage
+Water and Liquid Damage

-There are three things to look out for, when the camcorder comes in contact with a liquid.
+There are three things to look out for, when the camcorder comes in contact with a liquid:

 1. Most liquids are conductive and short out circuitry inside the camcorder.

-2. Corrosion occurs, when the liquid reacts with the copper tracks or other components on the circuit board and mechanism.
+2. Corrosion occurs when the liquid reacts with the copper tracks or other components on the circuit board and mechanism.
 Seawater is one of the worst liquids, as it reacts with most of the components inside the camera.

 How to Minimize Camera Damage